lchristmann/romaji2kana-website/README.md

 - When something changes (and you press "save"!) it automatically recompiles the CSS into the `css/output.css` stylesheet, which is included in the HTML pages.
 - It looks at the Tailwind directives in `css/input.css` to determine which utility classes' existence to even consider and check for.

+Having done this, just hit `Go Live` on the `VSCode Live Server` Extension by Ritwick Dey, and all changes you do will on save automatically show in the browser ([the extension auto-refreshes the browser](https://www.freecodecamp.org/news/vscode-live-server-auto-refresh-browser/)).

 <br>

 ### 1.3.
 Production Build